Siona lineata: Distribution

 This rather common species can be found throughout Europe.
-It is quite rare in the United Kingdom.
+It is quite rare in the United Kingdom, only being found in east Kent.
 It is also present in the Amur and Ussuri Regions, southern Siberia, central Asia, Kazakhstan, Caucasus, Asia Minor and Russia.

 Habitat

 These moths inhabit limestone and chalk grassland, rough downland, open woodlands, pastures and grassy areas.

 Description

 The wingspan is 35–40 mm.
 Wings are white or cream coloured with dusky veins in the upperside and black or dark brown veins on the underside.
 The underside of the wings usually shows also a blackish transverse stripe beyond the middle, very faint in the hindwings.
-Fresh butterflies are usually cream coloured, but as they get older, the wings are becoming whiter.
+Fresh moths are usually cream coloured, but as they get older, the wings are becoming whiter.
 With the disappearance of the scales the black veins on the undersides become increasingly visible on the uppersides through the wings.